Energy and Financial Consulting

 The simple answer is no. The incentives available today will not last forever.

-The federal 30% ITC lasts until the end of 2019.
+The federal 26% ITC has been extended.
 Your project must be completed and operating before the deadline.
 The bottom line is that incentives are here to make the cost of going solar equal to grid parity.
 The decline in incentive levels were originally designed to follow the decline in equipment and system costs.
 Generally, over the last 8 years, incentives have declined faster than installed costs… so no, solar is not getting any cheaper.
 If you decide to wait for 4 years to install solar, you will have paid your ever increasing utility bill and lost out on government incentives.

 The cost of materials are no longer declining.
 Solar panels are still limited by raw materials and manufacturer production capabilities.
 This makes solar panels a commodity and that means prices fluctuate with demand.
 Solar panels should be compared to other commodities that have limited productions like oil and gas.
 Prices rise with increased demand.
 Simply put, you can't be sure that the incentive will be around unless you sign up today and install your system.
 Once approved, you are guaranteed to receive your incentives if you meet the installation deadline.